atiselsts/tsch-scheduling-comparison/README.md

 # Autonomous scheduling tests

+We did experiments experiments compare different options of the ALICE and Orchestra schedulers.
+Change the `FIRMWARE_TYPE` variable in the makefile to select a different protocol option to test.

+Our experiments used the FIT IoT-LAB infrastructure.
+Alternative simulation-only experiment setup is possible using Cooja motes and either trace-based or randomly-generated simulation scripts.

+## Applications

-The autonomous scheduling test application is available under `examples/autonomous/`.
+The autonomous scheduling test applications are available under `examples/autonomous/`.
 There are three applications that simulate three traffic patters:

 * `exp-collection` - data collection from nodes to root
 * `exp-query` - data query, root to nodes and back to root
 * `exp-local` - local traffic between parent and child nodes

+## The testing infrastructure

 The testing infrastructure, in form of both simulation generator and testbed executable generator, is available under `examples/autonomous/testing`.

-The experiments compare different options of the ALICE and Orchestra schedulers.
-Change the `FIRMWARE_TYPE` variable in the makefile to select a different protocol option to test.
+* `generate_firmwares.py` will generate source folders with different settings and a script called `compile-all.sh` that can be used to build the firmwares for IoT-LAB
+* `generate_sims.py` will generate simulation files and source folders with different settings and a script called `run-all.sh` that can be used to run Cooja on all of the different settings.

+You may need to change some paths before using the scripts!

+## Implementation

+The implementation of the different approaches can be found in:

+* `os/services/orchestra`
+* `os/services/alice`
+* `os/net/mac/tsch`

+## Request for an acknowledgement

 When using this source code, please cite the following paper:

-*/To be done/*.
+* *Atis Elsts, Seohyang Kim, Hyung-Sin Kim, and Chongkwon Kim, An Experimental Survey of Autonomous Scheduling Methods for TSCH, submitted to IEEE Access.*

+This work is mostly based on the ALICE and Orchestra schedulers:

+* *Seohyang Kim, Hyung-Sin Kim, and Chongkwon Kim, ALICE: Autonomous Link-based Cell Scheduling for TSCH, In the 18th ACM/IEEE International Conference on Information Processing in Sensor Networks (IPSN'19).
+* Simon Duquennoy, Beshr Al Nahas, Olaf Landsiedel, and Thomas Watteyne, Orchestra: Robust Mesh Networks Through Autonomously Scheduled TSCH, ACM SenSys'15*